The Block Editor

 Displaying Code

-The sixth icon in the Insert Bar, which looks like a pair of curly braces, converts your block into code; this is useful for users that want to include code examples in their posts.
+The seventh option in the list of block types converts your block into Code; this is useful for users that want to include code examples in their posts.
 Clicking on the icon will change the block to display a Code Editor:

 Inserting content into this editor is the same as when you are adding normal text.
 However, pressing enter in the code editor will not create a new block, instead, it will create a new line in the code editor, with each line being numbered for easier reading.